dnndev/xmp-docs/template-controls/command-link.md

+---
+id: template-command-link
+title: 'xmod:CommandLink'
+category: Action Links
+context: template
+summary: >-
+  The CommandLink tag renders as a hyperlink at run-time.
+It is used to execute data commands in another template within the module instance.
+keywords:
+  - command
+  - link
+  - template
+---
 # `<xmod:CommandLink>`

 The CommandLink tag renders as a hyperlink at run-time.
 It is used to execute data commands in another template within the module instance.
 For instance, if you had two templates, you might put a CommandLink in template #1 to pass a parameter to the `<listdatasource>` of template #2, causing that template to re-load with the new result set.